chiefonboarding/ChiefOnboarding/docs/Integrations.md

 `headers`: (optionally) This will overwrite the default headers.

+`fail_when_4xx_response_code`: Default: True.
+If the server response with a 4xx status code, then that's considered a failing request.
+In some cases, apis will return a 404 if the user does not exist.
+In that case, set this to `False`, so it can check for the `expected` value.

 ## Execute
 These requests will be ran when this integration gets triggered.